Frequently Asked Questions

 How many sessions do most people need?

 Yes!
-When safety is embedded into the entire process, not treated as an afterthought.
-At Iowa Colonics, safety is not a feature of the equipment alone.
+When safety is embedded into the entire process, it is not treated as an afterthought.
+At Iowa Colonics, safety is not defined by equipment alone.
 It is built into how care is structured from the very beginning.
-What makes it safe here: • Safety embedded before the session begins Safety is reinforced through: • A detailed intake form • A required one-to-one phone call before scheduling • Clear orientation and expectation setting • Precise pacing and professional oversight • Advanced pressure-sensing technology Our closed-system equipment continuously monitors internal pressure.
-Pressure inside the colon never exceeds approximately 2 PSI.
-If pressure approaches that threshold, water flow automatically stops.
-Iowa Colonics Intentionally uses slow flow rate Many clinics operate between 10–30 gallons per hour.
-We intentionally operate at 5 gallons per hour or less.
-This slower rate: • Minimizes pressure • Increases comfort • Allows water to reach the full 5.5–6 feet of the colon evenly • Supports deeper and more thorough hydration rather than forcing the water to do its job Iowa Colonics uses a Closed-system design where water enters and waste exits through a sealed pathway.
-There is no exposure, odor, or mess.
-All tubing is single-use and disposable.
-At Iowa Colonics all sessions are Actively guided.
-Sessions are adjusted in real time based on the body’s response.
-This is not an automated or rushed procedure.
-Colon hydrotherapy becomes unsafe when it is rushed, over-pressurized, has a high flow rate or treated as generic.
-When performed slowly, intentionally, and within clear boundaries, it is gentle, non-invasive, and respectful of the body’s pace.
+What supports safety here: • Personalized safety and eligibility review before services begin Safety is reinforced through: • A detailed intake form • A required one-to-one phone call before scheduling • Clear orientation and expectation setting • Intentional pacing and professional oversight • Advanced pressure-monitoring technology Our closed-system equipment continuously monitors internal pressure.
+System safeguards are designed to maintain pressure within low, controlled ranges, and water flow automatically pauses if pressure approaches preset system limits.
+Iowa Colonics intentionally uses a slow, controlled flow rate designed to support comfort, reduce pressure, and allow gradual hydration throughout the colon.
+Lower flow rates are commonly associated with increased comfort and more gradual hydration compared to faster water delivery.
+Iowa Colonics uses a closed-system design where water enters and waste exits through a sealed pathway, supporting privacy, cleanliness, and containment.
+Single-use, disposable tubing is used for every session.
+At Iowa Colonics, all sessions are actively guided.
+Sessions are adjusted in real time based on how the body responds.
+This is not an automated or rushed process.
+When colon hydrotherapy is performed slowly, intentionally, and within clearly defined safety boundaries, it is generally experienced as gentle and supportive of the body’s natural pace.
 At Iowa Colonics, the goal is not force.
 The goal is precision, comfort, and integrity.
+If concerns arise outside the scope of our services, sessions may be postponed and medical evaluation may be recommended.

 How often should I receive colon hydrotherapy?